eleda77/eleda77.github.io/docs/vocab_list.md

 **moule** - an edible type of mussel

+**murrain** - an infectious disease, especially babesiosis, affecting cattle or other animals; a plague, epidemic, or crop blight

 **muzzy** - unable to think clearly; confused; blurred, indistinct
 ### N {#header-title-14}
+**napron** - obsolete form of apron

 **nasothek** - a collection of sculpted noses

 **nautch** - a popular court dance performed by girls (known as "nautch girls") in later Mughal and colonial India

+**nickelodeon** -  a jukebox, originally one operated by the insertion of a nickel coin; a movie theater with an admission fee of one nickel

 **nicticate** - to wink or blink rapidly (mostly for creatures with nicticating membranes, whatever those are)